Eri9898/osTicket-Installation/README.md

 </p>
 <br />
 <img src="https://imgur.com/fMTpCKA.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
-16.Launch osTicket in IIS and Confirm It's Running  First, reload IIS to make sure it recognizes all the new configurations and files.
+16.Launch osTicket in IIS and confirm it's running.
+First, reload IIS to make sure it recognizes all the new configurations and files.
 Then navigate in the left panel:
 YourName > Sites > Default Web Site > osTicket
 On the right panel, click *“Browse :80” — this tells IIS to open the site over port 80 (HTTP).